Ciara Calls Nicki Minaj A ‘Rockstar’ And Would Be Up For More Collaborations With Her

-Ciara recently appeared on Watch What Happens Live with Andy Cohen and revealed that she be up for doing more music with rapper Nicki Minaj.
+Ciara recently appeared on Watch What Happens Live with Andy Cohen and revealed that she would be up for doing more music with rapper Nicki Minaj.

 The pair have previously teamed up a few times.
 In 2013, Minaj appeared on two tracks on Ciara’s self-titled album.
 The single “I’m Out” featuring the rapper served as the second single from the album and peaked at No. 44 in the U.S.

-A caller on Andy’s show asked if Cici would be up for doing another song with Nicki, and she answered with nothing but love which Music News shared.
+A caller on Andy’s show asked if Cici would be up for doing another song with Nicki, and she answered with nothing but love, which Music News shared.

 “You know I love Nicki,” she said.